 Hepatitis A, D, and E can also cause jaundice, but these are less common causes of jaundice than hepatitis B and C.

 Doctors link some genetic conditions with causing cirrhosis.
 These conditions include hemochromatosis, which causes excess iron to collect in the liver and affect its function.
 Wilson’s disease causes excess copper buildup in the liver.
 Porphyria is another cause.
 This combination of genetic disorders causes the body to build up excess porphyrin.
 Your body needs these compounds to form hemoglobin.

 Conditions that may affect the liver can also cause:

 - unexplained fatigue

-The liver produces bile that is collected in the gallbladder.
-The gallbladder is responsible for releasing bile to help the body digest fats.
-The gallbladder connects back to the liver via the bile ducts.
-People can experience jaundice if the bile ducts become blocked.
-This could be due to gallstones.
-Gallstones are the most common cause of bile duct obstruction.
+The liver produces bile that then collects in the gallbladder.
+The gallbladder is responsible for releasing bile to help your body digest fats.
+It connects back to the liver via the bile ducts.
+Jaundice can occur if the bile ducts become blocked.
+This blockage is most commonly due to gallstones.
 Other causes include cysts, tumors, or gallbladder inflammation.

 - stomach pain